mbmccormick/babytracker-snoo-sync/README.md

 Create the following environment variables on your AWS Lambda Function:

+`TIME_ZONE` - The time zone in which you are located, like `America/Chicago`.
+See https://en.wikipedia.org/wiki/List_of_tz_database_time_zones for the complete list of supported options.

 `SNOO_EMAIL_ADDRESS` - The email address for your SNOO account.

 `SNOO_PASSWORD` - The password for your SNOO account.